ElvaWang-06/AI_Job_Search_System/codex-instructions/job-search-criteria.md

 Suggested weighting when many strong-fit roles are available:

 * Tier 1 — approximately half of daily recommendations
-* Tier 2 — approximately one third
+* Tier 2 — approximately one-third
 * Tier 3 — the remainder

 Tiers express search priority, not exclusivity.
 A Tier 3 role with unusually strong alignment outranks a weak Tier 1 role.